-ESOF – EuroScience Open Forum –, a platform created by EuroScience, is the biennial pan-European meeting dedicated to scientific research and innovation.
-At ESOF meetings leading scientists, researchers, young researchers, business people, entrepreneurs and innovators, policy makers, science and technology communicators and the general public from all over Europe discuss new discoveries and debate the direction that research is taking in the sciences, humanities and social sciences.
+ESOF – EuroScience Open Forum – a platform created by EuroScience, is the biennial pan-European meeting dedicated to scientific research and innovation.
+At ESOF meetings leading scientists, young researchers, business people, policy makers, science journalists and communicators, and the general public from all over Europe discuss new discoveries and debate the direction that research is taking in the sciences, humanities and social sciences.

 Open letter “They have chosen ignorance!”

 Scientists from different European countries describe in this letter published on October 8, 2015 that, despite marked heterogeneity in the situation of scientific research in their respective countries, there are strong similarities in the destructive policies being followed.
 This critical analysis, highlighted in Nature and simultaneously published in a number of newspapers across Europe, is a wake-up call to policy makers to correct their course, and to researchers and citizens to defend the essential role of science in society.